 Learn more about taking an Uber with a Baby or Toddler here.

-You don’t need a lot for a chill family holiday like this one, but here are some essentials for a travel with a baby or toddler that will come in handy for a week in Huntington Beach with a toddler:
+You don’t need a lot for a chill family beach holiday like this one, but here are some travel essentials that will come in handy for a week in Huntington Beach with a toddler:

 - If you are planning on doing meals in the hotel, a portable travel high chair will help keep your baby or toddler in one place!